 We account for our investment securities in accordance with SFAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities," (SFAS No. 115).
-This standard requires investments in securities to be classified in one of three categories: held-to-maturity, trading, or available-for-sale.
-Our investment portfolio consists solely of investments classified as available for sale and is accounted for as such in accordance with SFAS No. 115.
+This standard requires investments in securities to be classified in one of three categories: held to maturity, trading, or available for sale; however, we have classified our auction market preferred stock separately on our balance sheet because of the failure of the auction market beginning in February 2008.
+The balance of our investment portfolio consists solely of investments classified as held to maturity and is accounted for as such in accordance with SFAS No. 115.
+See Note C for further information on our holdings of auction market preferred stock.